 \section{Abstract}

-We propose a restricted SVD based CUR (RSVD-CUR) decomposition for matrix triplets $(A, B, G)$.
-Given matrices $A$, $B$, and $G$ of compatible dimensions, such a decomposition provides a coupled low-rank approximation of the three matrices using a subset of their rows and columns.
-We pick the subset of rows and columns of the original matrices by applying the discrete empirical interpolation method (DEIM) to the orthogonal and nonsingular matrices from the restricted singular value decomposition of the matrix triplet.
-We investigate the connections between this DEIM type RSVD-CUR approximation and a DEIM type CUR factorization, and a DEIM type generalized CUR decomposition.
-We provide an error analysis that shows that the accuracy of the proposed RSVD-CUR decomposition is within a factor of the approximation error of the restricted singular value decomposition of given matrices.
-An RSVD-CUR factorization may be suitable for applications where we are interested in approximating one data matrix relative to two other given matrices.
-Two applications that we discuss include multi-view and multi-label dimension reduction, and data perturbation problems of the form $A_E=A + BFG$, where $BFG$ is a correlated noise matrix.
-In numerical experiments, we show the advantages of the new method over the standard CUR approximation for these applications.
+We present a new restricted SVD-based CUR (RSVD-CUR) factorization for matrix triplets $(A, B, G)$ that aims to extract meaningful information by providing a low-rank approximation of the three matrices using a subset of their rows and columns.
+The proposed method utilizes the discrete empirical interpolation method (DEIM) to select the subset of rows and columns from the orthogonal and nonsingular matrices obtained through a restricted singular value decomposition of the matrix triplet.
+We explore the relationships between a DEIM type RSVD-CUR factorization, a DEIM type CUR factorization, and a DEIM type generalized CUR decomposition, and provide an error analysis that establishes the accuracy of the RSVD-CUR decomposition within a factor of the approximation error of the restricted singular value decomposition of the given matrices.

+The RSVD-CUR factorization can be used in applications that require approximating one data matrix relative to two other given matrices.
+We discuss two such applications, namely multi-view dimension reduction and data perturbation problems where a correlated noise matrix is added to the input data matrix.
+Our numerical experiments demonstrate the advantages of the proposed method over the standard CUR approximation in these scenarios.

 \begin{MSCcodes} 65F55, 15A23, 15A18, 15A21, 65F15, 68W25 \end{MSCcodes} \end{tcbverbatimwrite}